-Network traffic has a source address and a destination address and uses different protocols which use different port numbers.
+Network traffic has a source and destination address and uses different protocols that use different port numbers.
 Typically legitimate traffic has predictable characteristics which can identify it compared to other network traffic.
-By setting up firewall rules which specify a combination of source and destination address and port numbers, it is possible to control what traffic can enter or leave the network.
+By setting up firewall rules which specify a combination of source and destination addresses and port numbers, it is possible to control what traffic can enter or leave the network.

-Firewall rules can become very complicated and understanding the nature of the traffic you want to allow, is the first step.
+Firewall rules can become very complicated, and understanding the nature of the traffic you want to allow is the first step.
 Once there are many rules, getting them in the wrong order can cause unintended consequences.
-It is vital to ensure carelessly created rules don’t allow unwanted traffic.
+It is vital to ensure that carelessly created rules don’t allow unwanted traffic.

 Quality firewalls log data flow, and these logs are useful in troubleshooting problems.
 Logs are helpful when investigating security problems.

 PFSense is an enterprise-quality open-source router firewall product.
 It runs on FreeBSD and can be installed on a computer or as a Virtual Machine.
-It is also available as hardware devices starting with a palm-sized appliance.
+It is also available as a hardware device, starting with a palm-sized appliance.

 In the Virtual Machine configuration, PFSense is installed on an existing host and will replace a hardware router.
-When connected to a broadband circuit, a PPPoE modem interfaces the DSL line to the server.
+A PPPoE modem interfaces the DSL line to the server when connected to a broadband circuit.
 PFSense has many built-in network services, including DHCP and VPN.
 PFSense has regular security updates.

 The benefits of switching to PFSense include